 From a later period in time, the narrator remembers Manderley and what led her there.
-She met Maxim de Winter at Monte Carlo, where she was working as a companion for Mrs Van Hopper, who is inconvenient, intrusive and far from discreet.
+She met Maxim de Winter in Monte Carlo, where she was working as a companion for Mrs Van Hopper, who is inconvenient, intrusive and far from discreet.
 She managed to forcefully get acquainted with Mr de Winter, a moment the narrator, who accompanied her, recalls as embarrassing.
 During that first encounter, Maxim de Winter is remembered by the narrator as fascinating, although slightly sardonic.
-His remarks really made me laugh.
+His remarks made me laugh.

 When they returned to the hotel, he lent her a book of poetry she discovered in the car.
 It had been given to him by his deceased wife Rebecca, who had drowned in the bay near Manderley.

 “What footsteps echoed in his mind, what whispers, and what memories, and why, of all poems, must he keep this one in the pocket of his car?”

 They continued to drive together in the following days and the narrator discovered what it feels like to be in love for the first time.
 The way her experience of being in love is described is evocative and genuine.
 However, the shadow of Rebecca was always present.

 As Mrs Van Hopper decided to go to New York, Maxim asked the narrator to marry him.
 Although she was surprised at the proposal, which she hadn’t anticipated, she accepted.
 The contrast between what she expected a proposal to be like and the straightforward question she got bothered her, though.